 The Commonwealth Financing Authority (the "CFA"), a major component of the Governor's Economic Stimulus Proposals for the Commonwealth, was established in April 2004 with the enactment of legislation establishing the CFA as an independent authority and an instrumentality of the Commonwealth.
-The CFA is authorized to issue its limited obligation revenue bonds and other types of limited obligation revenue financing for the purposes of promoting the health, safety, employment, business opportunities, economic activity and general welfare of the Commonwealth and its citizens through loans, grants, guarantees, leases, lines and letters of credit and other financing arrangements to benefit both for-profit and non-profit entities.
+The CFA is authorized to issue limited obligation revenue bonds and other types of limited obligation revenue financing for the purposes of promoting the health, safety, employment, business opportunities, economic activity and general welfare of the Commonwealth and its citizens through loans, grants, guarantees, leases, lines and letters of credit and other financing arrangements to benefit both for-profit and non-profit entities.
 The CFA's bonds and financings are to be secured by revenues and accounts of the CFA, including funds appropriated to CFA from general revenues of the Commonwealth for repayment of CFA obligations.
-The obligations of the CFA do not constitute a debt or liability of the Commonwealth but rather, the obligations are be payable from appropriations of the Commonwealth.
+The obligations of the CFA do not constitute a debt or liability of the Commonwealth.
+Since November 2005, the CFA has completed multiple bond issues to fund programs established by its original economic stimulus mission of April 2004.

-In November 2005, the CFA issued its first bonds and since that time, the CFA has completed three additional bond issues.
 As part of the enactment process for the fiscal year 2009 budget, the General Assembly enacted and on July 9, 2008, the Governor signed into law Act 63 of 2008 ("Act 63") and Act 1 of Special Session 1 of 2008 ("Act 1").
-Combined, these two acts provide the CFA with additional bond indebtedness authority of up to \$1,300 million.
+Combined, these two acts provide the CFA with additional bond issuance authority of up to an additional \$1,300 million.
 Act 63 of 2008 provides the CFA with authority to issue up to \$800 million in limited obligation revenue bonds in order to fund water or sewer projects, storm water projects, flood control projects and high hazard unsafe dam projects.
 Act 63 also provides for the use of Pennsylvania Gaming and Economic Development and Tourism Fund revenues to support debt service costs associated with the \$800 million in additional CFA debt authority.
 Act 1 provides the CFA with authority to issue up to \$500 million in limited obligation revenue bonds to fund the development of alternative sources of energy.
-It is projected that portions of the increased CFA debt authority will be issued over the next two to four fiscal years.
-As of April 30, 2010, the CFA has issued \$242.0 million in limited obligation revenue bonds authorized by Act 1.
-Further, the CFA has issued \$400.0 million in limited obligation revenue bonds authorized by Act 63.
-Based on the amount of bonds issued to date by the CFA it is estimated that as of June 1, 2010, the CFA will have \$1,306.6 million in outstanding bond debt.
-With respect to the \$1,306.6 million of outstanding CFA debt, the Commonwealth's General Fund is responsible for \$906.6 million and the Pennsylvania Gaming and Economic Development and Tourism Fund is responsible for \$400 million in outstanding debt.
-The Commonwealth's fiscal year 2010 enacted budget appropriates \$67.235 million in state funds to the CFA for payment of all or a portion of CFA debt service during fiscal year 2010.
-Further, a balance of \$4.7 million remains available from prior year appropriations to support CFA debt service payments.
-Additional appropriations from Commonwealth General Funds for future debt service beyond those mentioned in this section are expected to be requested by the Department of Community and Economic Development for inclusion in future Governor's Executive Budget requests to the General Assembly.
+It is projected that portions of the increased CFA debt issuance authority will be utilized over the next two to four fiscal years.
+As of August 31, 2010, the CFA had issued \$242.0 million in limited obligation revenue bonds authorized by Act 1.
+Further, the CFA has issued \$400.0 million in limited obligation revenue bonds authorized by Act 63 utilized that the CFA will issue up to \$150 million in additional limited obligation revenue bonds authorized by Act 63 during September 2010.

+As of June 30, 2010, the CFA had \$1,306.6 million in outstanding bond debt.
+With respect thereto, the Commonwealth's General Fund has appropriation responsibility with respect to for \$906.6 million thereof and the Pennsylvania Gaming and Economic Development and Tourism Fund has appropriation responsibility with respect to \$400 million of such outstanding debt.
+The Commonwealth's fiscal year 2011 enacted budget appropriates \$78.480 million in state funds to the CFA for payment of CFA debt service during fiscal year 2011.
+Further, a portion of the existing interest earnings of the CFA, totaling approximately \$5.0 million will be available to support CFA debt service payments.
+With respect to future fiscal year budgets, additional appropriations from the General Fund for future debt service are expected to be requested each year by the Department of Community and Economic Development for inclusion in future Executive Budget requests to the General Assembly.